-To enhance the efficiency of the College as well as to provide a foundation that can be expanded to cope with the present and future levels of training demand, the College has been reformed and restructured on a three-school basis supplemented by two divisions in April 2015.
+To enhance the efficiency of the College as well as to provide a foundation that can be expanded to cope with the present and future levels of training demand, the College has been reformed and restructured on a three-school basis supplemented by two independently-operated divisions since April 2015.
 Two Schools, namely School of Foundation Training and School of Professional Development are commanded by School Heads in the rank of Senior Superintendent of Police and come under one Deputy Director.
 The other School, namely School of Specialised Learning and two Divisions at the College Headquarters come under the other Deputy Director.
 School of Specialised Learning is commanded by a School Head in the rank of a Senior Superintendent of Police, who in turn supervises Research Centre (RC), Detective Training Centre (DTC), Examinations and Assessment Centre (EAC) and Police Driving and Traffic Training Centre (PD&TTC), each headed by a Superintendent of Police.
 As regards the two Divisions, Administration and Support Division (A&SD) is headed by a Superintendent of Police and Human Resources and Finance Division (HR&FD) by a Senior Executive Officer.
 Both Divisions are to provide different management support services to the College.

 The College believes that officers should take responsibility for their own learning and has therefore adopted the following Learning Trio as its overall approach to police education, which requires: